-The special uses of general-purpose registers by instructions are described in Chapter 5, "Instruction Set Summary" in this volume; see also Chapter 3, Instruction Set Reference A-M and Chapter 4, Instruction Set Reference N-Z of the IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B.
+The special uses of general-purpose registers by instructions are described in Chapter 5, "Instruction Set Summary," in this volume.
+See also: Chapter 3 and Chapter 4 of Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A & 2B.
 The following is a summary of special uses: